Resilient Sheet Flooring vs. Resilient Tile Floors

 - PVC plastic tile

 - Rubber tile

 In other words, customers aren’t limited to a vinyl type of floors in their resilient sheet flooring and resilient tile flooring.
 Depending on the design and allure desired in the space, one of these other materials and layouts may work far better.

 What Benefits Do Resilient Sheet Flooring Provide Over Tiles?With resilient sheet flooring, layout will go quickly.
 The rolls will require tape or glue to adhere to the subfloor, which can be a little messy, but this ensures a secure layout.

 Because many of the rolls have a rubber base, this gives the resilient sheet flooring a nice level of impact absorption.
 Sheet flooring also leaves very few seams.
 It often appears in a gymnasium setting for this reason.

-The Plyometric Rubber Roll 8 mm product is a popular style of resilient sheet flooring for gyms.
+The Plyometric Rubber Roll Sport 8 mm Natural Per SF product is a popular style of resilient sheet flooring for gyms.
 Its design is specifically set up to handle repetitive athletic workouts, standing up to these situations without showing significant wear.
 It’s also durable enough to stand up to the weight of exercise equipment.

-The home roll measures 4 by 10 feet in size, but for those gyms that only need a strip of the rubber to fit the projected use case, installers can cut longer rolls to fit.
+The home roll measures 4 feet wide.
+For those gyms that only need a strip of the rubber to fit the projected use case, installers can cut longer rolls to fit.
 It’s also reversible in design, which further maximizes the longevity of the material.

 Another rubber roll option for installations in areas that need especially durable flooring is the Rolled Rubber Sport 8 mm product.
 This roll measures 4 feet in width and allows customers to request a particular length of the roll.